OpenAPI

 });

-After adding the OpenAPI metadata to your schemas, you’ll see that your OpenAPI spec and Swagger UI will show example values for the schemas used in requests and responses:
+After adding the OpenAPI metadata to your schemas, you’ll see that your OpenAPI document and Scalar UI will show example values for the schemas used in requests and responses:

-You can also see details about the example data schemas:
+You can also view the details of the example data schemas:

-In the OpenAPI spec, each HTTP request has an operationId that identifies the operation.
+In the OpenAPI document, each HTTP request has an operationId that identifies the operation.
 The operationId is also used to generate method names and documentation in SDKs.

 To add an operationId, use the operationId property of the createRoute method in the src/routes/users/users.routes.ts file: